Atlas-OS/Atlas/docs/archive-download-sources.md

 # Archive-app download sources

-NanaZip and 7-Zip installation tries the pinned GitHub release asset first, then the project's official SourceForge file through `https://downloads.sourceforge.net/project/`.
+NanaZip installation tries the pinned GitHub release asset first, then the project's official SourceForge file through `https://downloads.sourceforge.net/project/`.
 SourceForge selects a mirror; Atlas does not select by language, country, or a fixed regional host.